Smrati8/Handwritten-Character-Recognition/README.md

 After we have set the config values in config.py file for the different parameters mentioned above, we can run the code using the steps mentioned in the beginning of this document.

 **Note:** We  have created one images folder named "experiment-results-images" which is also checked-in here.
-This contains all the images for results for all our experiments carried out for this project
+This contains all the images for results for all our experiments carried out for this project.